Sex positive psychotherapy for people ready to thrive.

 Now, with that out of the way, not every therapist is made for every person, so I encourage every potential client to consider if we will be compatible.
 I encourage you to read on this webpage about me and my approach (including both clinical perspectives and my practice as intersectional, affirming, and inclusive), and I'm happy to chat with you for a few minutes on the phone to get a feel for the fit.
 If so, wonderful!
 If not, I am also happy to see if I can find referrals that could better suit your needs.

 If we're already working together, and questions of our compatibility arise, I absolutely encourage you to bring it up in session.
-Our therapeutic relationship is, itself, a therapeutic tool.
-Your feedback, and addressing these concerns is important.
+Our therapeutic relationship is, itself, a therapeutic tool, and addressing your feedback and concerns with our relationship is important.
+It's commonly known in the therapy profession that if it's happening in the office, it's happening in the world at large.
+In the office, we have the unique opportunity to process through it, and either continue our work together, or find you a more suitable therapeutic option.

 • What groups do you offer?

-Gender Variance in the Family System: A process and support group for partners of TGNC individuals
+Gender Variance in the Family System: A process and support group for partners of TGNC individuals.
+Open enrollment and ongoing group, Mondays, 5:00-6:15 CST

 • How long should I be in therapy?